Digit112/Web-Quiz/README.md

 Whenever a question is displayed in multiple-choice presentation, a sufficient number of incorrect answers are drawn from all available sources.

+## Answer-checking process.

+Immediately following a user's submission, their answer is *normalized* first by applying unicode normalization, then by converting all cased characters to lower case if the question is case-insensitive.
+All substitutions from all groups containing the question are applied, beginning with the outermost group and in the order they are specified within their arrays.
+The regex will be marked as case-insensitive if the question is case-insensitive.
+Afterwards, it is trimmed of leading and trailing whitespace.

+The `answers` are interpreted as markdown strings.
+This markdown is rendered for display to the user.
+The raw text, with markdown delimiters removed, is normalized in exactly the same fashion as the user's response. `hidden-answers` are not shown to the user and therefore are never interpreted as markdown, markdown delimiters in this text will not be removed and do not need to be escaped.
+These are also normalized in exactly the same way as the submission.

+After normalization, if the user's submission exactly matched any answer or hidden-answer, they are marked as exactly correct.
+Otherwise, the submission is processed for typo forgiveness.

+If the submission exactly matches any normalized value in the question's typo-blacklist, they are marked incorrect.
+Otherwise, We use the Levenshtein algorithm to check whether the difference between the user's submission and any correct answer is below a certain threshhold dependent on the typo forgiveness level and the length of the (normalized) answer in question.

+If they pass typo forgiveness, they are marked correct with a typo, which internally is identical to being correct.
+Otherwise, they are marked as incorrect.

 ## Library Save Format

 Libraries are saved as plain JSON.
 The root node is a Library object.